bhuwanupadhyay/aws-playground/README.md

 This repository provides practical examples of the patterns used in microservice architecture.

 The examples are implemented in Kotlin using Spring Boot and Spring Cloud.

-The application is a simple online store.
+Example application is a simple online store.
 It has the following workflow:

 ![workflow](images/workflow.png)